loftwah/tech-101/drills/0-create_local_file/README.md

-# A warm-up with the basics

-## Creates a local file

-This will get us warmed up.
-It creates a file named `ignoreMe.something` that has some arbitrary text.
-The file will be in this directory.
-The exercise is just to give us a chance to run the 4 frequently run Terraform commands.

-### The following commands will act ONLY on the Terraform logic in this directory

-### Loads the modules & resources that the Terraform logic in this directory will need
-`terraform init`

-### Tells us what change will be made
-`terraform plan`

-### Actually makes the change.
-An explicit `yes` will be requested
-`terraform apply`

-### Destroys the things that were created by the Terraform logic in this directory.
-`terraform destroy`

----

-## About `terraform init`
-The command only *needs* to be run either initially (before the .terraform directory existed) or when there is a change in modules or resources.
-In this exercise, we won't change these.
-It does no harm to run the command again.
-It will just change nothing.

-## About `terraform plan`
-The command gives you a preview of changes to be made.
-If the terraform logic and the current `terraform state` are the same, It will indicate that no change will be made.

-## About `terraform apply`
-The command actually does a `terraform plan` and then prompts you for a `yes` before making changes.
-If you type anything other than `yes`, it exits and makes no change.

-## About `terraform destroy`
-The command destroys everything that is *managed* by Terraform, meaning it destroys anything that was created by the Terraform logic in the current directory.
-In this example, it will delete the `ignoreMe.something` file in this directory.

----

-## Making updates
-Suppose we wanted to change the content of the file to be `Show us the Dim Mak!`

-- First, open the `ignoreMe.something` and review its content.
-- Next, open `main.tf` and change the `content` tag to be `"Show us the Dim Mak!"`
-- Run `terraform plan`
-    - It should show that a change will be made to the content of the file.
-- Run `terraform apply` and respond with a `yes`
-- Let's open the `ignoreMe.something` and check its new content.
+# A Guide to Terraform Basics

+This guide will walk you through the basics of Terraform.
+It will show you how to create a local file using Terraform.
+It will also show you how to use the four most common Terraform commands.

+## Creating a Local File

+In this exercise, we will create a file named `ignoreMe.something` with some arbitrary text.
+The file will be stored in the current directory.
+This will give us an opportunity to run four commonly used Terraform commands.

+### Terraform Commands for this Directory Only

+* Load required modules and resources: `terraform init`
+* Preview changes: `terraform plan`
+* Apply changes (prompts for confirmation): `terraform apply`
+* Destroy resources managed by Terraform in this directory: `terraform destroy`

+## Explanation of Terraform Commands

+### `terraform init`

+This command only needs to be run when first starting with Terraform or when modules or resources are changed.
+Running this command again will not harm anything, but it will have no effect if there are no changes.

+### `terraform plan`

+This command shows a preview of changes that will be made.
+If the Terraform logic and state are the same, it will indicate that no changes will be made.

+### `terraform apply`

+This command performs a `terraform plan` and then asks for confirmation before making changes.
+If anything other than "yes" is entered, the command will exit and make no changes.

+### `terraform destroy`

+This command destroys everything managed by Terraform in the current directory.
+In this example, it will delete the file `ignoreMe.something`.

+## Updating the File

+To change the content of the file to "Show us the Dim Mak!", follow these steps:

+1. Open the file `ignoreMe.something` and review its content.
+2. Open `main.tf` and change the `content` tag to `"Show us the Dim Mak!"`.
+3. Run `terraform plan` to preview the change.
+4. Run `terraform apply` and confirm with "yes".
+5. Open `ignoreMe.something` and check its new content.

+## Destroying the File

+To destroy the file, follow these steps:

+1. Run `terraform destroy` and confirm with "yes".
+2. Open `ignoreMe.something` and confirm that it is gone.

+## Next Steps

+Now that you have created a local file, you can move on to the next exercise.
+In the next exercise, you will create a local file with a random name.

+[//]: # (End of file drills/0-create_local_file/README.md)